-It has been suggested that music can improve movement and speech problems, and help people to relax or talk about feelings or ideas they have.
+It’s been suggested that music can improve movement and speech and help people to relax or talk about their feelings or ideas.

-Some people with Parkinson’s find that listening to strong rhythmic music can improve their walking, prevent hesitations and help them overcome freezing episodes.
+Some people with Parkinson’s find that listening to strong rhythmic music can improve their walking, prevent hesitations and overcome freezing episodes.

-There have been several small studies of music therapy in Parkinson’s.
-Some of these studies had promising results.
-In general, research indicates that music seems to help people with conditions such as Parkinson’s by improving their emotional sense of wellbeing.
+In general, research indicates that music seems to help people with conditions such as Parkinson’s improve their emotional sense of wellbeing.

 Is music therapy safe?

 Osteopaths stretch, move and massage muscles and joints to treat health problems.
-They will use their hands to find areas of tenderness, restriction or strain in your body.
+They’ll use their hands to find areas of tenderness, restriction or strain in your body.

 How might Osteopathy help?

-Some osteopaths believe it can also be used to relieve general health problems, such as ear, nose and throat problems, headaches and digestive disorders, but there is no good evidence that this is true.
+Some osteopaths believe they can also help relieve general health problems such as asthma, jaw problems and painful periods.
+However there is no good evidence that this is true.